ictxiangxin/larbin/README-en.md

 * Add a new conf option: ignoreRobots, it can make Larbin ignore robots.txt, as you know.

+* new version larbin will move all functions to larbin.conf file, instead old option.h file, you needn't recompile larbin to change it's functions.

 Table of content :
 ------------------